 Beaudine directed Dracula star Bela Lugosi in four movies: The Ape Man (1943), Ghosts on the Loose (1943), Voodoo Man (1944), and Bela Lugosi Meets a Brooklyn Gorilla (1952).
 William “One-Shot” Beaudine ended his career directing episodes of such TV series as The Green Hornet and Lassie.
 In his final years, Beaudine worked as a licensed real estate agent.
 He died on March 18, 1970, at the age of 78, considerably shy of his projected death at age 100.

 Billy the Kid versus Dracula star Chuck Courtney was the son of Elizabeth Courtney, a costumer for Columbia Pictures.
 She reportedly fitted Marilyn Monroe for a gown in which the actress hoped to remarry baseball player Joe DiMaggio prior to her untimely death on August 5, 1962.
 Beginning with bit parts in The Asphalt Jungle (1950), Five Against the House (1955) and Tea and Sympathy (1956), Courtney moved on to stunt work, with credits extending from Stanley Kubrick’s Spartacus (1960) to Mom and Dad Save the World (1992).
 A 22-year-old Chuck Courtney had been the star of William Beaudine’s earlier oater Born to the Saddle (1953), alongside former Frankenstein monster Glenn Strange.
 On the long-running series The Lone Ranger, Courtney played Dan Reid, nephew of Clayton Moore’s masked lawman.
 Courtney played a featured role in the earlier western-horror hybrid Teenage Monster (1958).
-Courtney was a favored actor of John Wayne and Robert Conrad and received supporting roles in several of their vehicles.
+Courtney was a favored actor of John Wayne and Robert Conrad and received supporting roles in several of their vehicles, including at least two episodes of Conrad's TV-series Wild Wild West.
 In 1994, Courtney was the recipient of The Golden Boot Award for his significant contributions to westerns on both the big and small screens.
 Debilitated by a series of strokes that left him all but speechless, Chuck Courtney took his own life in his North Hollywood home on January 19, 2000.
 He was 69.

 Iowa-born actress Virginia Christine was no stranger to fright films, having appeared in Universal’s The Mummy’s Curse (1944) and House of Horrors (1946), as well as the sci-fi classic Invasion of the Body Snatchers (1956).
 In 1964, Virginia Christine began her long run as Mrs. Olson, old world pitchwoman for Folger’s Coffee in a series of television ads that lasted until 1971.
 In 1970, Christine’s hometown of Stanton, Ohio, celebrated its bicentennial by redesigning its water tower to resemble a coffee pot.